syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/10.resource-limits-quota-usage/docs.en.md

         - docs
 ---

+## Reasoning behind resource limits

+The SysEleven Stack imposes resource limits per region on customer projects.
+This may sound a little bit bossy, given the fact that our customers have access to plans where they pay on-demand what they use.
+Couldn't we waive all restrictions and let customers use what they want?
+For the time being, we decided to stick with quota limits, because they server for the following purposes:

+### Infrastructure protection

+Quotas prevent individual customers from depleting all resources and thus prevents the platform from possible damage and ensures that other customers remain able to use their fair share.

+### Runaway cost protection

+Quotas prevent you from surprising costs caused by runaway automation scripts that accidentally use more resources than actually wanted or needed.

+### Capacity management

+Quotas greatly ease our capacity management, allowing us to react on customers indicating they would like to use more resources by ordering new hardware and providing them to our customers timely.

+### Pushing the limits

+If your contract contains ondemand tariffs, you can raise (or lower, or shift between projects and or regions) your quota on short notice by letting us know without any formal requirements, via e-mail, ticket, telephone during our office hours.
+We do not charge for the adjustment, nor for the buffer capacity, as long as it is not needed.
+For a balance between too much unused buffer capacity that would impede our capacity management and frequent adjustments, that would impede your flexibility, we recommend to adjust the limits quarterly to the expected need plus some headroom.
+Still, should your plans change unexpectedly, you can always have your limits changed on short notice.

+### Quota vs. commitments

+Some customers prefer to commit to a certain volume paid upfront, other prefer paying on demand, what they have used.
+We allow for both options and even to combine them.

+  upfront commitment + on demand buffer = quota limit

+While quota limits apply per project and region, your upfront commitment can be applied over all regions.
+This comes in handy, if you have a not fully redundant, but fully automated infrastructure in one of our regions and we announce a maintenance.
+You can get the same quota limits in another region, build a copy of your infrastructure, switch over and tear down the now unused infrastructure in the old region.
+While the baseline of you setup is covered by the comitment, you only have to pay the exceeding resources on demand for the short duration where the setup is doubled.
+The idle buffers do not need to be paid.

-## Introduction
+## Rest API

-For many resource types like instances, VCPUs, volume storage you can check the limits and the current usage in the dashboard (Horizon) or use the standard OpenStack APIs to collect the data in some automation.
-But information about quota and usage of object storage (S3) is not available using standard APIs.
+For many resource types like instances, vCPUs, volume storage you can check the limits and the current usage in the dashboard (Horizon) or use the standard OpenStack APIs to collect the data in some automation.
+But information about quota and usage of object storage (SEOS, S3) is not available using standard APIs.

 For quota and usage information including object storage the SysEleven Stack offers an own REST API.

-## Requirements
+### Requirements

 For queries to the quota API you need an OpenStack Keystone token to authenticate with.
 If you installed the OpenStack command line tools you can create a token with the command `openstack token issue`.